Silas-X/Courses-CS/README.md

-# Courses-CS
+# Matrix_codes
-Storing Codes and other ideas of CS courses
-And Today is the first day using Github 9-19-2018
+Storing Codes and other ideas for Matrix Judging System And Today is the first day using Github 9-19-2018
 I'm glad to know more freiends.